-The 2018 Postdoc Paper of the Year winner was Dr.Blake Hopiavuori for his 2017 paper in Molecular Neurobiology.
+The 2019 Postdoc Paper of the Year winner was Dr.Mingyang Liu for her 2018 paper in Molecular Neurobiology.

 The OUHSC Graduate College hosts the Office of Postdoctoral Affairs.
 Our mission is to ensure that Postdoctoral Fellows have opportunities for career and professional development in addition to the focused research training provided by your mentor's laboratory.

 Information posted on this page includes policies regarding postdoctoral appointments, benefits, upcoming events, and useful links.

 If you have questions about your appointment or suggestions for postdoctoral activities or career development events, please contact us:

 Dr. Gillian Air, Associate Dean, Graduate College

 Dr. Michelle Staudt, Assistant Dean for Graduate Education and Research, Graduate College